zradke/PromiseZ/README.md

 	} onBroken:^id(NSError *error) {
 		// Handle any of the errors that other promises in the chain encountered ...
-		return nil;
+		return [[PZPromise alloc] initWithBrokenReason:reason];
 	}];

-Note that we can pass `nil` for the on-broken block.
-In fact, both the on-kept and on-broken blocks are optional.
-If they are nil, the promise simply passes on its state and value to the returned promise.
-In fact, aside from returning promises from the on-kept or on-broken blocks, you can also return `<PZThenable>` conforming objects, or plain objects, each which has a different resolution as defined by the Promises/A+ spec.
+Note that we are passing `nil` for the on-broken block.
+Remember that both the on-kept and on-broken blocks are optional.
+If they are `nil`, the promise simply passes on its state and value to the returned promise.
+In this way, the final on-broken block will actually will catch any of the previous promises' failures!
+The same would work for on-kept blocks as well.

+Promises returned by the `-thenOnKept:onBroken:` method are different from ones created via `-init` or `+new` in that their resolution depends on the initial promise or the block return values.
+For this reason, they are considered "bound" and **bound promises cannot be manually kept or broken**.
+Calling `-keepWithValue:` or `-breakWithReason:` on a bound promise will have no effect.

 ## What's the catch?

 The `PZPromise` class represents only part of the promise equation.
 The other part is that in order for it to be any use, **your async methods must generate, return, keep, and break `PZPromise` instances**.
 Specific implementations are a bit beyond the scope of this read-me (though you can take a look at the example app for some inspiration), but generally there are a few points to consider:

-* When an async method is called, return a `PZPromise` instance.
+* When an async method is called, return a pending `PZPromise` instance.
 * If the async method resolves in success, call `-keepWithValue:` on the promise, passing the successful result.
 * If the async method fails for some reason, call `-breakWithReason:` on the promise, passing an NSError representing the reason.